minhviet217/Data-Structure/HW1/README.txt

 2)Implement a stack using the SinglyLinkedList class.
 3)Convert an infix equation to postfix using the MyStack class.

+*Below are technical descriptions of programs for homework 1.
+*It is important that when you compile and run the programs from the terminal the Startup class will ask for input.
+*Enter the infix equation you wish to convert at this point within the terminal.
+*Please add each character directly after the other with no spaces.

 The setup we followed for SinglyLinkedList was taken from the pseudocode from the homework assignment sheet.
 As far as the other two files MyStack.java and Startup.java we had to be more creative in our solution.